Wall-E meets Hatchet in this New York Times bestselling illustrated middle grade novel from Caldecott Honor winner Peter Brown

 Grace Lin, author of the beloved Year of the Dog and Year of the Rat returns with a wondrous story of adventure, faith, and friendship.
 A fantasy crossed with Chinese folklore, Where the Mountain Meets the Moon is a timeless story reminiscent of The Wizard of Oz and Kelly Barnhill's The Girl Who Drank the Moon.
 Her beautiful illustrations, printed in full-color, accompany the text throughout.
 Once again, she has created a charming, engaging book for young readers.

 The New York Times bestselling true story of an all-American girl and a boy from Zimbabwe and the letter that changed both of their lives forever.

 It started as an assignment.
 Everyone in Caitlin's class wrote to an unknown student somewhere in a distant place.

 Martin was lucky to even receive a pen-pal letter.
 There were only ten letters, and fifty kids in his class.
 But he was the top student, so he got the first one.

 That letter was the beginning of a correspondence that spanned six years and changed two lives.

-Among these biographies, readers will find heroes, role models, and everyday women who did extraordinary things - bold women whose actions and beliefs contributed to making the world better for generations of girls and women to come.
+Among these women, you'll find heroes, role models, and everyday women who did extraordinary things - bold women whose actions and beliefs contributed to making the world better for generations of girls and women to come.
 Whether they were putting pen to paper, soaring through the air or speaking up for the rights of others, the women profiled in these pages were all taking a stand against a world that didn't always accept them.

 The leaders in this book may be little, but they all did something big and amazing, inspiring generations to come.